Common U.S. Tax Forms You May Need

 IRS Form 1095-B: Health Coverage

 This form is used to report certain information to the IRS and to taxpayers about individuals who are covered by minimum essential coverage and therefore are not liable for the individual shared responsibility payment.
+UC Berkeley students and scholars who have insurance coverage in the previous year receive this form from their insurance provider.
+Per the instructions in the IRS 1095-B Form, do not attach to your tax return but keep the form for your records.
 Please contact your health insurance provider if you have questions regarding this form.
-For international students on SHIP, contact Anthem.
-For international scholars, it will depend on your J category at UC Berkeley.
-You can find more at: http://internationaloffice.berkeley.edu/j_insurance
+For international students on SHIP, contact Wellfleet Student.
+For international scholars, it will depend on your appointment title and health insurance provider.
+Learn more at Health Insurance Requirements for J-1/J-2 Visitors.

 IRS Form 1099-INT: Interest Income